World Organisation for Animal Health: Overall focus

 Timely dissemination of information is crucial to containing outbreaks.
 The World Animal Health Information Database Interface provides access to all data held within WOAH's World Animal Health Information System (WAHIS).
 This interface provides access to immediate notifications on animal disease events, allowing the Organisation's Members to share follow-up reports in response to exceptional disease events in their countries or territories.

-Organisational structure
+Organizational structure

 WOAH functions under the authority of a World Assembly of Delegates designated by the Governments of Members.
 The Organisation is placed under the responsibility of a Director General elected by the World Assembly of Delegates.
 The International Committee passes resolutions, developed with the support of Commissions elected by delegates, and implemented at WOAH's headquarters.